Architecture of Estonia

 This article covers the architecture of Estonia.
+The nation's architectural heritage is a profound narrative of its history, from medieval Hanseatic structures to its status as a global leader in digital innovation, with its capital, Tallinn, being a UNESCO World Heritage site that now also boasts a thriving scene of contemporary design.

 History

 Ancient Estonia

 A distinguishing feature of early Estonian architecture are the many strongholds and hill-forts found throughout the country, for example Varbola and Valjala strongholds.
 The more important of these, which could cover an area up to 1000 m2 and were located at important crossroads, eventually developed into commercial hubs, like Tallinn, Tartu and Otepää.

 Gothic architecture

-Christianity was brought to Estonia through the northern crusades, and brought about huge changes in the society, culture and architecture of Estonia.
+When Catholic Christianity was brought to Estonia during the 13th-century Northern Crusades, it also brought about many changes in the society, including changes in architecture.
 The influences came mainly from German-speaking areas and Scandinavia.
 The new religion prompted the erection of churches throughout present-day Estonia, beginning in the 13th century.
 The first churches were probably wooden; of these none survive.
 The earliest churches still surviving were strongly built and fortress-like; Valjala church on Saaremaa is one example.
 The master masons and sculptors who played a significant role in the early church architecture came mainly from Gotland.
 Later, as Christianity became more firmly rooted, larger and more elaborate churches were built, especially in northern Estonia during the 15th century.
 The medieval churches in the old town of Tallinn, like the Cathedral, St. Olaf's church (the tallest building in Europe in the 16th century) or the church of the Holy Ghost, still testify to a highly developed Gothic style of architecture.
 Outside of Tallinn, many churches were damaged during frequent wars, especially the Livonian War and the Great Northern War, and negligence during the Soviet occupation caused much destruction among the churches of Estonia, thus few early churches survive unaltered to this day.
 In later years however intense restoration work has been carried out, and especially on Saaremaa and in northern Estonia there are still interesting examples of relatively well-preserved medieval churches.

 The crusaders also left their mark on the country by erecting a large number of castles as a means to gain military and administrative control over the country.
 Both large castle complexes, called order castles after the Teutonic and other crusading orders that erected them, and smaller, local fortifications not intended for major military actions (known locally as 'vassal castles') were erected.
 Good examples of larger castles still extant include Hermann castle in Narva, Toompea castle in Tallinn and Kuressaare castle on Saaremaa.
 Of smaller castles, Purtse castle, Kiiu tower and Vao tower still exist today.
 Many of the castles erected during the Middle Ages were destroyed in later wars, and Estonia is abundant in castle ruins.